-Weekend in Graz Austria | Graz City Break itinerary
+Weekend in Graz Austria | Graz City Break itinerary [2024]

-This post is a Graz travel guide that covers how to spend a weekend in Graz Austria and includes all the juicy details of some of the best things to do in Graz.
+This post is a Graz travel guide that covers how to spend a weekend in Graz Austria itinerary and includes all the juicy details of some of the best things to do in Graz.
 Like what to do, see, eat and where to stay on a city break to Graz .

 Graz may not be as well-known as Vienna, but it is rapidly becoming a must visit destination for travel enthusiasts looking for a fresh and authentic Austrian experience.

-With a city centre adorned with architecture influenced by Italian Renaissance artists and architects, a range of culinary delights and futuristic landmarks.
+With a city centre and Graz old town areadorned with architecture influenced by Italian Renaissance artists and architects, a range of culinary delights and futuristic landmarks.
+Graz has a unique feel and elegance that make it an ideal city break destination in Austria.

 Because of the city’s regional specialties and historical institutions, it was listed as a UNESCO World Heritage Site in 1999.
+Graz is also one of the only two European cities to hold two UNESCO titles

 But don’t be fooled, thinking Graz is another stuffy European City.
 Oh no Sir, Graz is home to six universities and is a hubbub of activity, hipster cafes and forward thinkers.